15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 6. GO ON A GAME OF THRONES WALKING TOUR (If you’re a fan)

 If you’re a fan of the Game of Thrones show, you will love this location walking tour around the city.
-It’s one of the most popular things to do in Dubrovnik Old Town – even in 2026, years after the show first exploded onto our screens, the demand is high and in the name of research, I did find myself on the tour!
+It’s one of the most popular things to do in Dubrovnik Old Town – even in 2026, years after the show first exploded onto our screens, the demand is high and in the name of research and because I’ve experienced everything else in Dubrovnik, I found myself following the film’s iconic scenes one morning with a particularly enthusiastic guide!

-You will start the tour in Dubrovnik Old Town as a lot of the famous scenes were filmed there, such as Cersei’s walk of shame down the stone staircase, I think everyone will still remember this scene, which is actually the Jesuit Stairs near the cathedral – this one’s easy to spot, but others are not, and you’ll need a guide to show you, if nothing else it saves valuable time!
+The tour begins in the centre of Dubrovnik Old Town, a lot of the famous scenes were filmed there, such as Cersei’s walk of shame and the now infamous stone staircase, I think everyone who saw the show will still remember this scene, which is actually the Jesuit Stairs near the cathedral – this one’s easy to spot, but others are not, and you’ll need a guide to show you, if nothing else it saves valuable time!

-Taking a Game of Thrones tour will ensure you visit all the key filming locations, plus it’s a fun thing to do for fans and you get to see some unique and scenic areas of Dubrovnik City!
+Taking a Game of Thrones tour ensures you visit all the key filming locations and I was lucky enough to hire private guide Katija who worked on the set and had insider secrets to share, plus you get to see some unique and scenic areas of Dubrovnik City!
 Read about the locations and more in my Game of Thrones Tour review!

-If you’re a GOT fan and are looking to spot the locations – easily, reserve your place in the Game of Thrones Tour here!
+If you’re a GOT fan and are looking to spot the locations – easily, see availability for the private Game of Thrones Tour here!

 7. HAVE LUNCH AT GRADSKA KAVANA ARSENAL

-Now, I don’t know about you, but I always want to find a few good restaurants and lunch spots (my favourite time to eat) before I arrive in any country and the old town in Dubrovnik has dozens of them all vying for your attention, but there is none more special than Grandska Kavana Arsenal
+I always love finding incredible lunch spots (my favourite time to eat) before I arrive in any country and the old town in Dubrovnik has dozens of options, but there is none more special than Grandska Kavana Arsenal, it’s been one of my favourite places for years, the terrace is just unbeatable!

-This well-known restaurant in Dubrovnik Old Town sits right along the bustling harbour front, the setting is perfect for lunch, and at the same time, you get to enjoy the beautiful historic building it’s housed within, I’m sure the elegant terrace and super high beamed ceiling is reason enough to run and book it!
+This well-located restaurant in Dubrovnik Old Town sits right along the bustling harbour front, the setting is ideal for lunch, and at the same time, you get to enjoy the beautiful historic building it’s housed within, I’m sure the elegant terrace and super high beamed ceiling is reason enough to consider this wonderful restaurant for your next meal!

-I’ve even stopped by for breakfast on one occasion, there’s a fabulous tiered option for two that I really wanted to try, and it was just the best thing, plus you can order it until 11.30am and stay for as long as you like!
+I’ve also stopped by for breakfast on one occasion, there’s a tiered option for two that I was keen to try, and it was just wonderful, plus you can order it until 11.30am, perfect for those slow mornings in Old Town Dubrovnik!
+I recommend reserving a front row table facing the harbour to guarantee the best spot!

 Waterfront restaurant terrace in Dubrovnik Old Town overlooking the harbour and city walls – dining here is one of the best things to do in Dubrovnik Old Town.